 For questions regarding the courses we have the following communication channels:

 - Mail your teaching assistent for questions and problems regarding your team or topic.
-Please use the newsgroup for questions regarding the exercise topics, as other students might be interested as well.
+Please use Discord for questions regarding the exercise topics, as other students might be interested as well.

 - firstname.lastname@example.org for administrative questions (specific to your situation).
-Please use the newsgroup for questions that might be of interest for other students as well.
+Please use Discord for questions that might be of interest for other students as well.